 Lawn grubs are common pests in lawns in Australia.
-Lawns grubs are also known as surface dwelling caterpillars.
-These tiny critters are drawn to the lawn’s leaves and root system.
+Lawns grubs of various types are sometimes called surface-dwelling caterpillars, Cockchafers and Armyworms.
+Depending on the type, these critters are drawn to the lawn’s leaves and root system.

 Lawn grubs are prevalent during the warmer Australian months (i.e. October through to March).
 This is the time when your lush green lawn is most susceptible because it is healthy, fertile and full of nutrients.
-Following their maturity, lawn grubs turn into moths (an unfortunate and never ending cycle!).
+Following their maturity, lawn grubs turn into moths and beetles (an unfortunate and never-ending cycle!).

 The RTF Tall Fescue, Eureka Kikuyu and Nullarbor Crouch grass varieties are more susceptible to lawn grubs than the Sir Walter, Sir Grange and Tif Tuf Bermuda.
 The latter three lawn types will spring back to life following an infestation given its pest tolerant qualities.
 While the former three lawn varieties are more susceptible, this does not mean that you should not install those lawns.
 There are methods you can follow to get rid of lawn grubs in Australia.

 If your lawn is under attack from lawn grubs, here are a few indicators of their presence: